Four Lesser Known Reasons Why People Divorce

 Ilona Titova/EyeEm

 Children of divorced parents may be more likely to also divorce, according to some interesting research.
-The rate of divorce is also greater among people who have close friends or family whose marriages ended.
+The rate of divorce is also greater among people who have close friends or family who divorced.
 The likelihood of divorce may be 50% higher if one spouse’s parents are divorced.
-It may be as much as 200% higher when the parents of both spouses divorced.
+It may be as much as 200% higher when the parents themselves are children of divorced couples.
 However, relationship history does not necessarily repeat itself.

 How common is divorce?